Stenstromen/flowerapi/README.md

 * Input validation for HTTP POST (Schema)
 * Implement HTTP DELETE for deletion of stuff from DB
 * Implement HTTP PATCH for selective DB changes
+* Implement HTTP PUT for uploading stuff to assets/img